databricks/terraform-provider-databricks/docs/resources/secret_scope.md

 ## Import

-The secret resource scope can be imported using the scope name. `initial_manage_principal` state won't be imported, because underlying API doesn't include it in the response.
+The secret resource scope can be imported using the scope name. `initial_manage_principal` state won't be imported, because the underlying API doesn't include it in the response.

 ```bash
 $ terraform import databricks_secret_scope.object <scopeName>